fajr-lilypad/blu-board/README.md

 ## Notes and Acknoweldgements
 Thank you to the hackclub and fallout team for making this possible!
 Thank you user KaiPereira for a super helpful guide on devboards and all things PCB!
 I learned so much!
+"Blu - Board" font courtesy of Alit Design Studio
+All artwork belongs to respective creators.